 “Her life was threaded through with political commitment and idealism – but her work was never didactic.
 She believed in the transcendental power of pure sound” Sally Potter

-The Free Range Band is a truly extraordinary community of musicians, dancers, poets and puppeteers.
+The Free Range Orchestra is a truly extraordinary community of musicians, dancers, poets and puppeteers.
 Join them for a celebratory evening of experimental, collaborative, participatory and cross-disciplinary performance.

 Free Range is a charity based in Canterbury that presents an award-winning series of experimental music, film and poetry events with a policy of free-entry.